Nintendo Switch system software: Album

 The Album stores captured screenshots and videos.
 Pressing the "Capture" button on the controller, in supported software, will save a screenshot, either to the microSD card, or to the system memory.
 The Album allows users to view screenshots that have been taken.
 Screenshots can be edited by adding text, and they can be shared to Facebook or Twitter.
 In addition, in supported games, holding down the Capture button briefly will save the last 30 seconds of video to the Album.
 It can then be trimmed and posted online.

 The 2.0.0 update added the ability to post screenshots to Facebook or Twitter from within the system UI, making it easier to share screenshots.
-The 4.0.0 update added support for saving 30 second videos, in compatible games.
-The 14.0.0 updated added the ability to download screenshots and videos to a PC via a USB cable or to a Mobile device via a webpage hosting the files generated by the Switch.
+The 4.0.0 update added support for saving 30-second videos, in compatible games.
+The 14.0.0 update added the ability to download screenshots and videos to a PC via a USB cable or to a Mobile device via a webpage hosting the files generated by the Switch.

-Regardless of the amount of free space on the systems internal memory or microSD card there is a hard limit on the number of screenshots and videos that can be stored.
+Regardless of the amount of free space on the system's internal memory or microSD card, there is a hard limit on the number of screenshots and videos that can be stored, being 1,000 and 100, respectively.

+On May 9, 2024, it was announced that, as of June 10, 2024, that it would no longer be possible to post screenshots and videos on Twitter due to API changes.

+GameShare

+GameShare is a feature similar to DS Download Play, where users can can play multiplayer games using a single copy of the game.
+While the feature was introduced to the Nintendo Switch in the 20.0.0 update, GameShare requires a Nintendo Switch 2 system in order to share a copy of the game.
+The feature also works online on the Nintendo Switch 2 via the GameChat service.